Travel & conservation company, since 1991

 Maasai making fire

 We had fun (and learned a lot) trying to light a fire in less than three minutes – using just two sticks of wood and elephant dung.
 Amazing!
-I remember trying this in Italy, but of course without the elephant dung!
+I remember trying this in Italy, but of course, without the elephant dung!
 And then came the ‘jumping dance’.
-I was invited to take part in it and I lifted from the ground and was jumping so high that it was absolutely impossible to take a good photo of my superb athleticism!
-Jokes aside, it was a privilege assisting with the adumu – a dance usually performed during the coming of age ceremony where adult boys are initiated into warrior men.
+I was invited to participate in it and lifted from the ground and jumped so high that it was impossible to take a good photo of my superb athleticism!
+Jokes aside, it was a privilege assisting with the adumu – a dance usually performed during the coming-of-age ceremony where adult boys are initiated into warrior men.

 adumu

-We also visited a Maasai hut which was very small and had only three rooms – the entrance, a shelter for some animals, and the main room.
+We also visited a Maasai hut, which was very small and had only three rooms – the entrance, a shelter for some animals, and the main room.
 It wasn’t even high enough to stand upright!
-A tiny hole in the roof let a little light into the hut, but we were told its main purpose was to let the smoke from the smoldering fire – used for cooking and warmth – escape.
-On exiting the hut we had to wear sunglasses to protect our eyes against the contrasting glare!
+A tiny hole in the roof let a little light into the hut, but we were told its main purpose was to let the smoke from the smouldering fire – used for cooking and warmth – escape.
+Exiting the hut, we had to wear sunglasses to protect our eyes from the contrasting glare!

 Maasai